-The Discovery council is a group of people supported by Discovery in Somerset with learning disabilities and/or autism.
+The Discovery council is a group of autistic adults or people with learning disabilities supported by Discovery in Somerset.

 The council was established in February 2020 and since the start of the first national lockdown it has been meeting online every two weeks.